 Following his Parisian adventure, Michael was on a mission to share joy with the world through deliciously engaging chocolate experiences.
 With Michael’s European chocolate-making techniques and culinary creativity, he had a recipe for success.
 He and his brother Richard founded Chuao Chocolatier in 2002, naming it Chuao as a nod to the legendary cacao-growing region as a reflection of their heritage and commitment to quality.
 They opened the first chocolate café and boutique in Encinitas, Calif., adding locations in Del Mar and Carlsbad, as well as a wholesale business nationwide.

 Some of their bestselling flavors include the Firecracker with dark chocolate, popping candy, sea salt and chipotle, and the Potato Chip bar, made with crushed kettle cooked potato chips and creamy milk chocolate.
-Chef Michael has was named Top Ten Chocolatier in North America by Dessert Professional Magazine and has received international acclaim for his chocolate creations, with TV appearances on the Food Network, Cooking Channel, Dr. Phil and CNN en Espanol.
+Chef Michael has been named Top Ten Chocolatier in North America by Dessert Professional Magazine and has received international acclaim for his chocolate creations, with TV appearances on the Food Network, Cooking Channel, Dr. Phil and CNN en Espanol.